Master’s in Library and Information Science - School Library Media Coordinator and Instructional Technology

 ADDITIONAL INFORMATION

-Students who do not have a teaching certificate must take additional educational coursework.
-The additional courses may include: field experience, educational psychology, educational foundations, and a course in the teaching of reading.
+If you do not have a teaching certificate, you must take additional educational coursework, which may include field experience, educational psychology, and educational foundations.
 These courses may be taken at either the undergraduate or graduate level.
-UNCG courses that are 500 level or above may count as electives in the M.L.I.S. program with the approval of the program coordinator.
-Students who have taken comparable courses in an undergraduate program will not have to repeat these courses for the education requirement.
-The program coordinator will evaluate student transcripts to determine which, if any, additional education requirements are needed.
+UNCG courses that are 500-level or above may count as electives in the M.L.I.S. program with the approval of the program coordinator.
+If you have taken comparable courses in an undergraduate program, you will not have to repeat these courses for the education requirement.
+The program coordinator will evaluate your transcript to determine which, if any, additional education requirements you need.

 Want more information?
 Let’s get started!